How to Refinance Parent PLUS Loans

 Lose eligibility for federal repayment options

-When you refinance student loans with a private lender you will lose eligibility for the federal repayment programs, such as, income-driven repayment.
+When you refinance student loans with a private lender you will lose eligibility for the federal repayment programs, such as, income-contingent repayment.

 Lose eligibility for federal deferment and forbearance

-Perhaps the most important benefit you need to weigh losing is the generous periods of deferment and forbearance offered with federal student loans.
-Some private student loan lenders may offer some sort of hardship forbearance, but these periods aren’t as lengthy as those offered by the federal program and are not a feature of all lenders.
+Perhaps the most important federal loan benefits you need to weigh losing are the generous periods of deferment and forbearance offered with federal loans.
+Some private loan lenders may offer some sort of hardship forbearance, but these periods aren’t as lengthy as those offered by the federal program and are not a feature of all lenders.

 Best Companies for Parent Student Loan Refinance

 An alternative to refinancing your parent PLUS loans with a private lender is to consolidate them through the federal Direct Consolidation Loan program.
 This is the federal student loan (which includes Parent PLUS loans) consolidation program, and is only available for federally held loans, meaning if you want to combine federal and private student loans together, you would not be able to do so with a Direct Consolidation Loan.
 You do not have to include all of your federal student loans in your consolidation loan if you don't want to.
 If the consolidation process becomes too complicated to undertake alone, you can always look into talking with a student loan advisor as well.